Swipe left for slideshow. Article continues below.

 We all want the finer things in life.
 Love, comfort and safety are at the top of everyone's list.

-For a lot of people who live in the fine state of Vermont, safety isn't a problem, but we don't live in the safest state, either.
-Vermont is somewhere in the middle.
+For a lot of people who live in the fine state of Vermont, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Bristol.

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in Vermont.

-- Violent crimes per capita (murders, assaults, rapes, armed robberies)
+Violent crimes per capita (murders, assaults, rapes, armed robberies)

-- Property crimes per capita (thefts, burglaries, motor vehicle thefts)
+Property crimes per capita (thefts, burglaries, motor vehicle thefts)

 For example, there were a total of 13 crimes committed in Bristol which had a reported population of 3,955.
-That means the number of crimes per capita is 0.00329 which translates into a 1 in 304 chance of being the victim of a crime.
+That means the number of crimes per capita is 0.0033 which translates into a 1 in 304 chance of being the victim of a crime.